jenkinsci/workflow-api-plugin/docs/flowgraph.md

 * For running Pipelines you will have `BlockStartNode`s for the blocks that are currently unfinished but WILL NOT have a BlockEndNode, since the current heads of the Flow Graph will be inside the block
 * It is completely legal to have stages inside parallels inside stages and parallels inside parallels, or any recursive combination of the same.
 Complex combinations (especially parallels inside parallels) are less common but some actual users are doing this in the wild.
 We know because we get bug reports related to parallels in parallels.
 * `FlowNode` datafiles can be corrupted or unreadable on disk in some rare circumstances.
 This may prevent iteration.
 Be aware that it can happen, and provide defined error handling (don't just swallow exceptions).
-* Not all `FlowNodes` are `StepNodes`, the `FlowStartNode` and `FlowEndNode` that start and end execution do not have a corresponding step.
-They may not have a `TimingAction` either.
+* Not all `FlowNodes` are `StepNodes`: the `FlowStartNode` and `FlowEndNode` that start and end execution do not have a corresponding step.
+They may not have a `TimingAction` either (early bug)
-* When using parallels, IDs will skip some numbers
+* There are gaps in the ID numbers for `FlowNodes`: when using parallels, IDs will skip some numbers.
+This means 2, 3, 4, 9, 10, 11, etc is a completely legal sequence and will really occur.
 * There may be multiple **head** flownodes, if we are currently running parallel branches
 * **There are no bounds on the size of the flow graph, it may have thousands of nodes in it.**  Real users with complex Pipelines will really generate graphs this size.
 Yes, really.
 * **Repeat: there are no bounds on the size of the flow graph.
-This means if you use recursive function calls to iterate over the Flow Graph you will get a `StackOverFlowError`!!!**  Use the `AbstractFlowScanner` implementations - they're free of stack overflows.
+This means if you use recursive function calls to iterate over the Flow Graph you will get a `StackOverFlowError`!!!**  Use the `AbstractFlowScanner` implementations - they're free of stack overflows and well-tested.
 * As a back of napkin estimate, most Flow Graphs fall in the 200-700 `FlowNode` range
 * `GraphListener` gotcha: because the listener is invoked for each new `FlowNode`, if you implement some operation that iterates over a lot of the Flow Graph then you've just done an O(n^2) operation and it can result in very high CPU use.
 This can bog down a Jenkins master if not done carefully.
+    - Careful use of the methods above to iterate/find enclosing flownodes can make this much safer

-# Anti-gotcha
+# Anti-gotchas

-* The Flow Graph has a ton of useful information in it ripe for analysis and visualization.
-Don't let the above gotchas scare you -- the graph analysis APIs make it easier and safer to work with.
+* It may seem intimidating but the Flow Graph has a TON of useful information ripe for analysis and visualization!
+* The gotchas above are mostly a problem for plugins that try to manipulate the Flow Graph or do automated analysis while Pipelines are running -- if you use the utilities and wait for Pipelines to complete then most of the problems go away.
+* The actual data model is quite simple.